International Mission Partnerships

 “But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.”Acts 1:8

-Weddington UMC partners with churches in Costa Rica to help establish facilities for worship and housing.
+Weddington Church partners with churches in Costa Rica to help establish facilities for worship and housing.
 Most recently, we worked with a congregation to build an education building at Dios Es Amor Iglesia (God Is Love Church) in Santa Cruz.
 Mission teams travel to Costa Rica typically during the month of January.
 A golf fundraiser is held each fall to raise funds for Costa Rican building projects.
-Please contact co-leader Greg Smith for more information.
+Please contact Brian Pontius or Greg Smith for more information.

 We also partner with God’s Grace for all Nations (GGFAN), a ministry that starts churches, trains pastors, enables congregations, and takes food and the Gospel to the 22 unreached tribes in Kenya.
 Several years ago, we donated a truck to their ministry which transports relief food to the unreached tribes and was used to rescue fellow Christians during the tribal clashes of 2008.
 The truck continues to serve, recently providing famine relief to thousands of Kenyans impacted by the COVID-19 shutdown.